chuckcoughlin/bert/docs/architecture.md

 #### Android <a id="android"></a>

 A Samsung Galaxy Tablet S8+, model SM-X800 is used as the speech processor.
-It onverts spoken input into command strings used to control the robot.
+It converts spoken input into command strings used to control the robot.
 It also converts textual responses from tne robot into audible speech.
 The tablet is Android version 13, SDK version 33.

+#### Raspberry Pi <a id="raspberry"></a>

+A Raspberry Pi version 5 serves as a "fine motor controller".
+For smaller parts, currently eyes and eyelids.

 ## Software Architecture <a id="architecture"></a>
 [toc](#table-of-contents)